Supportive Palliative Care (Level II) Beds

 Supportive Palliative Care is care given to improve the quality of life of patients with a terminal illness.
 The goal of supportive care is to prevent or treat as early as possible the symptoms of a terminal illness, side effects and psychological, social and spiritual problems related to terminal illness.

 Patients in this category will have a prognosis of less than 6 months.
-Supportive Palliative Care admissions must first be screened for suitability for admission by the Our Lady’s Hospice and Care Services Consultant Geriatrician or a Palliative Care Consultant who will determine suitability to refer for Palliative Care Level Two.
+Fast Track admissions must first be screened for suitability for admission by the Our Lady’s Hospice and Care Services Consultant Geriatrician or a Palliative Care Consultant who will determine suitability to refer for Fast Track.

-Patients applying through the Palliative Care Level Two scheme must also apply for the Nursing Home Support Scheme (NHSS) at the same time.
-The patient will transfer to a NHSS (Fair Deal) category if their stay exceeds 6 months in a Palliative Care Level 2 bed.
+Patients applying through the Fast Track (PC2) scheme must also apply for the Nursing Home Support Scheme (NHSS) at the same time.
+The patient will transfer to a NHSS (Fair Deal) category if their stay exceeds 20 weeks in a Fast Track bed.
 Only the category of how your bed will be funded will change, you will not have to move to another service.

 We consider all people with advanced chronic or terminal illness who:

 1. Will benefit particularly from a Palliative Care approach.

 2. Have a prognosis of less than six months.

 3. Are dependent on nursing and medical care and for whom recovery to independent living is unlikely.